 Guyton JR, McGovern ME, Carlson LA.
 Niacin (nicotinic acid).
 In: Ballantyne CM, ed.
 Clinical Lipidology: A Companion to Braunwald's Heart Disease.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 24.

-Stone NJ, Robinson J, Lichtenstein AH, et al. 2013 ACC/AHA guideline on the treatment of blood cholesterol to reduce atherosclerotic cardiovascular risk in adults: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
+Stone NJ, Robinson JG, Lichtenstein AH, et al. 2013 ACC/AHA guideline on the treatment of blood cholesterol to reduce atherosclerotic cardiovascular risk in adults: a report of the American College of Cardiology/American Heart Association Task Force on practice guidelines.
 J Am Coll Cardiol.
-2014 Jul 1;63(25 Pt B):2889-2934.
+2014;63(25 Pt B):2889-2934.
 PMID: 24239923